hicklin/immich-rpi-server/README.md

 The most resilient backups are cloud storage services.
 However, we want to ensure that our data is encrypted and only accessible by us.
 To achieve this we have two options; use a **trusted end-to-end encryption and zero-trust storage service** or **encrypt the data ourselves**.

 If you are embarking on this project, you are likely a secure conscious individual and may already have [Proton Mail](https://proton.me/mail).
-The payed plan comes with 500 GB of Proton Drive which is an end-to-end encryption and zero-trust storage service.
+The paid plan comes with 500 GB of Proton Drive which is an end-to-end encryption and zero-trust storage service.
 Unfortunately, Proton Drive do not currently provide a robust solution for Linux.
 If you are interested in trying to use this, read [Proton Drive Backups](proton-drive-backups.md).

 ### Encrypted backups with [`rustic`](https://rustic.cli.rs/docs/intro.html)

 `rustic` is a fast and secure backup program.
 It encrypts and syncs our data to a remote location.
-We will use `restic` to achieve data with a similar security posture to Proton Drive on non-zero-thrust services like Backblaze, GCP, AWS, etc.
+We will use `rustic` to achieve data with a similar security posture to Proton Drive on non-zero-thrust services like Backblaze, GCP, AWS, etc.

 We need to backup the following essential directories from `/mnt/immich_drive/immich_data/`
 - `library`: Used if storage templates are enabled